 When it comes to self-healing during an emergency situation, having the proper knowledge and putting it to good use is worth more than any survival item you can think of.
 The powerful antiseptics listed in this article can be made at home and they will help you treat your wounds when medical aid is not available.

 Treating wounds with alternative healing methods is a skill that was developed under adverse circumstance when medical aid was in short supply.
 Our forefathers perfected the art of self-healing and the powerful antiseptics listed below are in use even today.
-Some corporations have turned them into commercial solutions for profit, but the basic ingredients remain the same.
+Some corporations have turned them into commercial solutions for profit, but the essential ingredients remain the same.

 Top 3 powerful antiseptics you can make at home

 Dakin’s solution is an antiseptic solution developed during World War I to treat infected wounds.
 It is a viable solution that is being used even today and it’s a perfect homemade antiseptic for preppers and survivalists.
-Dakin’s solution contains sodium hypochlorite (common household bleach) and water.
+Dakin’s solution contains sodium hypochlorite (ordinary household bleach) and water.
 It was discovered by Henry Drysdale Dakin, a brilliant English chemist that helped save the lives of thousands of soldiers during War World I.

 Dakin’s solution is prepared by passing chlorine into a solution of sodium hydroxide or sodium carbonate.
 It can be used on humans without any risk and it can also be used on animals.